CandyCoded/CandyCoded/README.md

 ### CameraFollow

 Attach the CameraFollow component to any gameobject that moves independently of the camera.
-Utilizing the constraints allows for the camera to either stay a certain distance from the object or lock any of the axis from moving at all.
+Utilizing the constraint options allows for the camera to either stay a certain distance from the object or lock any of the axis from moving at all.

 ![](https://media.giphy.com/media/l49JC79lqlSLFUQlG/giphy.gif)